RAF Rattlesden: 447th Bombardment Group (Heavy)

 The group flew the Boeing B-17 Flying Fortress as part of the Eighth Air Force's strategic bombing campaign and served chiefly as a strategic bombardment organization.
-The 447th's first mission from Rattlesden was despatched on Christmas Eve and, during the course of hostilities, another 256 missions were flown from the base.
+The 447th's first mission from Rattlesden was despatched on the Christmas Eve and, during the course of hostilities, another 256 missions were flown from the base.

-The group helped to prepare for the invasion of the Continent by attacking submarine pens, naval installations, and cities in Germany; ports and missile sites in France, and airfields and marshalling yards in France, Belgium, and Germany.
+The group helped prepare for the invasion of the Continent by attacking submarine pens, naval installations and cities in Germany; ports and missile sites in France, and airfields and marshalling yards in France, Belgium and Germany.
 During Big Week, 20–25 February 1944, the 447th took part in the intensive campaign of heavy bombers against the German aircraft industry.
-Supported the invasion of Normandy in June 1944 by bombing airfields and other targets near the beachhead.
+It supported the invasion of Normandy in June 1944 by bombing airfields and other targets near the beachhead.
 Aided the breakthrough at Saint-Lô in July and the effort to take Brest in September.
 Pounded enemy positions to assist the airborne invasion of the Netherlands in September.
 Also dropped supplies to Free French Forces during the summer of 1944.

 The 447th turned to strategic targets in Germany in October 1944, placing emphasis on sources of oil production until mid-December.
 2nd Lt Robert Edward Femoyer, navigator, won the Medal of Honor for action on 2 November 1944.
 While on a mission over Germany, his B-17 was damaged by flak and Femoyer was severely wounded by shell fragments.
 Determined to navigate the plane out of danger and save the crew, he refused a sedative and, for more than two hours, directed the navigation of the bomber so effectively that it returned to base without further damage.
 Femoyer died shortly after being removed from the plane.

 During the Battle of the Bulge, December 1944-January 1945, the group assaulted marshalling yards, railroad bridges, and communications centers in the combat zone.
 Then resumed operations against targets in Germany, attacking oil, transportation, communications, and other objectives until the war ended.
 During this period, also supported the airborne assault across the Rhine in March.

 The group returned to Drew AAF Florida in August 1945, its personnel relieved from active duty and aircraft sent to storage.
 At Drew AAF the 447th was redesignated as the "447th Bombardment Group (Very Heavy)" and allocated to Strategic Air Command w/o/p/e as a reserve unit.

 Postwar Governmental use

 After the war, the field was transferred to the RAF on 10 October 1945.
-For a short while it was used by the RAF for basic training (square bashing) and then as a Ministry of Food buffer depot but was finally inactivated on 15 August 1946.
+For a short while it was used by the RAF for basic training and then as a Ministry of Food buffer depot but was finally inactivated on 15 August 1946.
 In the 1960s part of the site was used for RAF Bristol Bloodhound surface to air missiles but when this was abandoned the whole airfield was sold during 1967/68.